 Choosing the right dog food for your pet is a critical decision.
 The nutrients provide a solid foundation for your puppy’s growth and development.
 Likewise, the right product supports your pup’s continued good health.
-If your dog is allergic to beef or chicken, a diet with whitefish may be an excellent alternative to make sure he gets the protein he needs.
+If your dog is allergic to beef or chicken, a diet with whitefish may be an excellent alternative to make sure they get the protein they need.

 This ingredient isn’t as common in dog products as it is with cats.
 The first thing you may notice is that there are limited choices.
 Our guide will discuss the factors you should consider when comparing products.
 We’ll go over the things that make one food better than another.
 We’ve also included detailed reviews of several brands with pros and cons for each one.

-Armed with this information, you can make an informed choice for your pet.
+It’s important to consult with your vet when thinking about changing your dog’s food.
+Armed with all of this information and veterinary guidance, you can make an informed choice for your pet.